kavyakpk25/IDS/README.md

 To analyse existing data on medal tallies of countries over the years, and figure out unforeseen patterns .

-To extract beneficiary insights ,which would thereby help in predicting results in the upcoming olympics.
+To extract beneficiary insights regarding via effective visualisation.

+To perform hypothesis testing.